gustavohoze/GoWay/README.md

 ## 🙏 Acknowledgements

 * Special thanks to the management and stakeholders of Green Office Park for their potential collaboration or publicly available information.
-Also, Mr. Vovo for all the carry.
+Also, Mr. Vovo, for all the carry.

 ## 📜 License